Canadian Biosafety Guideline - Containment Level 1: Physical Design and Operational Practices

 Section 3.1.13

-Safe work practices for handling sharps are developed and strictly followed, and include:
+Safe work practices for handling sharps are developed and strictly followed to prevent injury and exposure, and include:

-• actively avoiding the use of needles, syringes, and other sharps; wherever possible, safe alternatives or safety-engineered sharps devices are be used to prevent injury;
+• actively avoiding the use of needles, syringes, and sharp and glass objects wherever possible or selecting suitable alternatives (e.g., safety-engineered sharps devices);

-• refraining from bending, shearing, breaking, or recapping needles, or removing needles from their syringes;
+• refraining from bending, shearing, breaking, re-capping, or removing needles from syringes;

-• discarding used sharps (e.g., scalpel blades, syringes) and other sharp objects (e.g., broken glassware, pipette tips, broken pipettes) in appropriate puncture-resistant sharps containers.
+• discarding used sharps (e.g., scalpel blades, syringes) and other sharp objects (e.g., broken glassware, pipette tips, broken pipettes) in waste containers for sharps that are leak-proof, puncture-resistant, and fitted with lids.

-The size and complexity of an organization will determine who is responsible for the development and implementation of the biosafety program, including the overarching and local risk assessments.
-For example, in a larger institution such as a university, the overarching risk assessment is often carried out by senior management in collaboration with the biological safety officer, while the local risk assessment may be conducted by laboratory workers and/or the principal investigator.
-In smaller organizations, biosafety program and facility management may be a shared responsibility between laboratory workers and administrative personnel.
+The size, structure, and complexity of an organization will determine who is responsible for the development and implementation of the biosafety program, including the overarching and local risk assessments.
+For example, in a larger institution such as a university, the overarching risk assessment is often carried out by senior management in collaboration with the biological safety officer, while the LRA may be conducted by laboratory workers and/or the principal investigator.
+In smaller organizations working with RG1 biological material, biosafety program and facility management may be a shared responsibility between laboratory workers and administrative personnel.

 Section 3.2.1